 - CHILLED, UP: Fill a cocktail shaker with ice, add margarita mix at least halfway, but not all the way to the top.
 You need some space in there to allow it to mix!
 Secure top with hand and shake vigorously.
 Trick: shake for at least 20 seconds so that the ice has a chance to melt a bit and the mix has a chance to get really cold.
 Remove lid and pour through a strainer into martini glasses.
 Serve with a twist of lime peel.

 Note: Because you’re enjoying authentic prickly pear margaritas served without any added fruit juices means that this drink is ⅚ parts alcohol-based and quite strong.
 They are so delicious that you’ll need to be careful and tell your guests how strong they are.
 Serve iced water as a back and keep yourself and your guests happy and hydrated.

 Note that most restaurants use a frozen lime-aid or “sour mix” in place of fresh lime juice, so unless you’ve made a margarita yourself using fresh lime juice you probably have no idea how freaking delicious a margarita made with fresh lime juice can be.
 Don’t be tempted to use Lime-aid or sour mix which is filled with high fructose corn syrup, artificial colors, flavors, chemicals and preservatives and tastes so sickeningly sweet that you won’t be able to taste the tequila or the prickly pear juice if you use it.
-Big Girls buy a bag of fresh limes, get their citrus squeezer out and go to town, or just put your Big Girls to work helping you squeeze.
+Buy a bag of fresh limes, get their citrus squeezer out and go to town, or just put your friends to work helping you squeeze.
 Just like I insisted about frozen mudslides – margaritas do not need any added sugar or simple syrup.
-If you want something super-sweet have dessert.
+If you want something super-sweet, just have dessert!